 - have two years’ qualifying work experience (QWE)

 - pass the SRA’s character and suitability requirements

-This means that candidates from various backgrounds can pursue the SQE, including candidates with a law degree or non-law degree, paralegals, chartered legal executives, apprentices, and foreign qualified lawyers who hold a legal professional qualification which confers practice rights (which will allow those lawyers to be exempt from the qualifying work experience).
+This means that candidates from various backgrounds can pursue the SQE, including candidates with a law degree or non-law degree, paralegals, chartered legal executives, and apprentices.

 Questions about your eligibility should be addressed to the Solicitors Regulation Authority (SRA), The Cube, 199 Wharfside Street, Birmingham B1 1RN, UK